Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-ie-deploy-spark-app.markdown

 {{%tab "REST Manager API"%}}

-*Prerequisite*
+*Prerequisites*

-An application resource file needs to be uploaded.
-Refer to [Uploading a Spark Application File](./admin-ie-upload-spark-app-file.html)
-For example, you can try out the application file: <XAP-ROOT>/insightedge/examples/jars/insightedge-examples.jar
+An application resource file must be uploaded.
+Refer to [Uploading a Spark Application File](./admin-ie-upload-spark-app-file.html).
+You can use the following sample application file: `<XAP-ROOT>/insightedge/examples/jars/insightedge-examples.jar`

 *Path*

 `POST /spark/applications`

 *Description:*

+This option deploys a Spark-based application in the InsightEdge environment.

 *Example Request:*